-- Examine whether the documented means of securing against unauthorised exchange of the memory that contains the software are sufficient. - Check that the checksum(s) or alternative indication(s) cover the legally relevant software.
+- Examine whether the documented means of securing against unauthorised exchange of the memory that contains the software are sufficient and that measures taken for the detection of intentional changes are appropriate. - Check that the checksum(s) or alternative indication(s) cover the legally relevant software.

-- Test practically the programming mode and check whether disabling works. - · Compare calculated checksums or alternative indications with the nominal values.
+- · Test practically the programming mode and check whether disabling works. - Compare calculated checksums or alternative indications with the nominal values.

-- a) To prevent from removing and replacing b)) physical memory, the housing of the instrument or the physical memory itself is secured against unauthorised removal. - b) The instrument is sealed, and the interfaces comply with the requirements P3 and P4.
+- a) To prevent from removing and replacing physical memory, the housing of the instrument or the physical memory itself is secured against unauthorised removal. - b) The instrument is sealed, and the interfaces comply with the requirements P3 and P4.